What is a hormonal assessment for women or men?

 Why carry out a hormonal assessment?

-Hormonal testing detects and diagnoses medical conditions that may affect your health.
-You can take this test if:
+Hormone testing detects and diagnoses medical conditions that may affect your health.
+You may be eligible for this test if:

 • You are having difficulty getting pregnant.